 The Bottom Line

-Your junior electrical engineer resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+Your resume is your first impression.
+Make sure it tells the story of a junior electrical engineer who delivers results and communicates clearly.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $80,000 - $100,000 | Job Outlook: Growing 7% through 2030